 Comedy and farce share roots in the concepts of carnival and mardi gras, i.e., a fleeting instance when things are turned on their heads.
 It’s a time to break (or invert) the rules.

 Like a riotous bachelor party or last fling, Bride Wars allows Emma and Liv to briefly show their true selves before resuming more appropriate feminine roles as gracious wives and selfless mothers.

 The gender swap

 In film, dramatic tension often comes from a character or characters realising they can’t carry on as they are: something has to change.

-- High-roller Liv casually buys designer clothes for Emma, and even dictates what colours suit her.
+- High-roller Liv buys designer clothes for Emma and dictates what to wear.

 - Liv and Emma’s relationship mimics that of Emma and Fletcher.
 Emma role-plays disobedience and assertiveness against Liv before doing it for real with her fiancé.